vidstack/player/apps/site/src/routes/docs/player/getting-started/quickstart/_components/_PostInstall.md

   export let providerType;
 </script>

 Congratulations, you're done!
-You should see the media player rendered on your site :tada:
+You should see the media player on your site :tada:

 ## Native Media Controls